MaDsEm88/MaDsEm88/README.md

 - Former Personal Trainer who traded dumbbells for debugging
 - Passionate about building real solutions, not just code
-- Believe in choosing the right tool and going deep (hence: Fresh + Blade only)
+- Believe in choosing the right tool and going deep
 - Denmark-based, world-focused

 ---

-*"If an idea pops into my head, chances are I'll build it and ship it."*
+*"If an idea pops into my head, chances are I'll build it"*

-💼 Open for freelance collaborations | 🚀 Currently shipping products | 💡 Always learning